-Running a restaurant is hard right now, money is tight, sales are down and every dollar counts.
-To help alleviate this financial pinch, raising the prices might be the obvious choice.
+Running a restaurant is hard right now.
+Money is tight.
+Sales are down and every dollar counts.
+To help alleviate this financial pinch; raising prices might be the obvious choice.
 Depending on your restaurant, Cash Discounting might be a better solution.
 In short, Cash Discounting is passing along your merchant processing fees down to your customers.
 It isn’t a perfect or easy solution but it could be one that really helps your restaurant.

 So why 4%?
 In short, 4% is a good middle ground between the fluctuation in effective rate an average restaurant pays month to month and keeping the restaurant owner from making a profit just off of the Cash Discounting program.
 The purpose of the Cash Discounting program is to pass just the normal credit card fees from a merchant account onto the customer, deliberating increasing the fees passed onto the customer to get another source of revenue can result in the suspension or cancellation of your credit card merchant account.
 A restaurant’s credit cards merchant account effective rate should be around 2% to 3% but this will fluctuate each month based on the number and kind of credit cards used to make purchases at your restaurant, along with the average transaction amount that month.